CryptoLover705/node-astracoin/README.md

 ## Commands

-All [Litecoin API](https://litecoin.info/Litecoin_API) commands are supported, in lowercase or camelcase form.
+All [Astracoin API](http://api.astra-coin.com) commands are supported, in lowercase or camelcase form.

 <table>
 <tr>